iganari/package-gcp/compute/networkendpointgroups/serverless/README.md

 ### Create a URL map

 + To route incoming requests to the check-serverless-neg-backend-service backend service.
+  + The default settings should map to Cloud Run.

 ```
 gcloud compute url-maps create ${_common}-url-map \
     --default-service ${_common}-backend-service-run
 ```

++ Set other than the default setting of URL map.

 ```
 gcloud compute url-maps add-path-matcher ${_common}-url-map \
     --path-matcher-name=${_common}-path-matcher \